 You can also look at the Ryzen 5 3600X as a small step up in performance for $40 more, but the vanilla 3600 can overclock a bit better thanks to a lower starting point, effectively matching its more expensive sibling.
 Again, fast memory with tight timings helps performance with Ryzen CPUs.

 At the budget end of the CPU spectrum, there are numerous tasty options to be had.
 We wanted to put the AMD Ryzen 3 3300X here, but it's been sold out since launch, so there doesn't seem much point (it's a great chip if you can find it).
 The Ryzen 5 3400G is the true budget gaming solution, however, in that it includes relatively potent integrated graphics.
 For $10 more than the 2600, you get the equivalent of an $80 graphics card.
 Yeah, you lose a couple of CPU cores in the process, but it's a reasonable compromise.
-(If you're planning on using a dedicated GPU, though, stick with the 2600, because it also limits the PCIe lanes to your discrete graphics card.
+If you're planning on using a dedicated GPU, though, we'd recommend you stick with the 2600, because it also limits the PCIe lanes to your discrete graphics card.

 Just make sure the motherboard you buy includes the requisite HDMI and/or DisplayPort outputs.
 Many X470/X570 boards skip those ports, as the other Ryzen CPUs lack integrated graphics.
 Your best bet is an inexpensive B450 board, which should have everything you need.

 We haven't tested and reviewed every CPU made, but here's the list of processors we've reviewed during the past three years, from each manufacturer: